 Students are encouraged to follow the chain of command in attempting to resolve an academic or cultural issue within the LU College of Pharmacy.
 For instance, if an academic concern arises a faculty member or faculty advisor would be the best person to address those concerns.
-For student concerns relating to culture and professionalism the best practice is to contact the Student Government leadership.
+For student concerns about culture and professionalism, contact the Student Government leadership.
 If you have any questions regarding who the best point of contact is for a particular concern, please contact the advisors in the Office of Student Affairs and Admissions.

 The Dean works with all members of the Larkin University community to assure a professional, safe, and outcomes- driven environment.
-Our promise to our students is that they will become competent and capable pharmacists upon graduation.
+Our promise to our students is that they are prepared to become competent and capable pharmacists upon graduation.